Yonggary (1999 film): Plot

 Upon arriving at the UNDA base, Hughes and Holly are confronted by Mills, who reveals that Hughes was the paleontologist who shared his discoveries and later stole information from their lab.
 Hughes counters that he warned the NSIA but chose to ignore him.
 Mills attempts to take the stolen data disc back but fails and is detained.
 The US President gives the UNDA five hours to defeat Yonggary or will launch a nuclear strike.
 Murdock orders General Thomas to dispatch his experimental Project T Forces, led by Parker, to attack Yonggary.

 Hughes and Holly decode the additional hieroglyphics and uncover that the aliens are controlling Yonggary through a diamond-shaped receptor on his forehead and that "another great light will be sent to do battle."
 Failing to defeat Yonggary in time, the President sends a bomber to kill Yonggary, to the delight of Mills.
-The T-Forces manage to break the aliens’ control over Yonggary.
+The T-Forces manage to break the aliens' control over Yonggary.
 Mills tries to convince Murdock to kill him but is ignored, which forces Mills to jam the UNDA's radars unless they let him leave.
 Mills fails and is arrested.
-The aliens send a new monster, Cykor, to battle Yonggary.
-Cykor initially gets the upper hand, but Yonggary emerges victorious in the end, forcing the aliens to flee.
-The generals manage to stop the bomber at the last minute and the following morning, the UNDA transports Yonggary to a deserted island.
+The aliens send a new monster, Cycor, to battle Yonggary.
+Cycor initially gets the upper hand, but Yonggary emerges victorious in the end, forcing the aliens to flee.
+The generals manage to stop the bomber at the last minute and the following morning, the UNDA transports Yonggary to a deserted island, where he can live in peace.